 So you wanna be an Attacking Center Midfielder eh?
 Well there are some important things you need to remember when playing such a unique position.
-First the coach and team expects you to generate offense and be a threat every time you touch the ball.
+First the coach and team expects you to generate offence and be a threat every time you touch the ball (no pressure Messi).
+Okay not every time you touch the ball but you need to have a bit better eye for goal then most and don't forget about your friend the striker, he is going to need his fix of attacking chances as well.

 Either you have a talent for being creative on the ball or you're just that lazy player we all know who wants all the glory with minimal running, we've all played with your type don't worry, and at the pro ranks you exist too.
 Hey but if you help put balls in the net, you won't see anybody complaining.
 You are the link between the midfield line and the striker, you have dynamite in your boots and your job is to get fans on their feet, go on now make it happen.